isc-projects/kea/doc/guide/hooks-lease-cmds.rst

        "command": "lease4-get-all"
    }

-If the arguments are provided, it is expected that they contain the "subnets" parameter, which is a list of subnet identifiers for which the leases should be returned.
+If arguments are provided, it is expected that they contain the "subnets" parameter, which is a list of subnet identifiers for which the leases should be returned.
 For example, in order to retrieve all IPv6 leases belonging to the subnets with identifiers 1, 2, 3, and 4: